Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Point to line last passage percolation

-which proves the stated formula for the $1$-step transition densities.
-In the case when all parameters are equal, say $\alpha_1 = \ldots = \alpha_n = 1$, we obtain the required formula by bringing the exponential prefactor inside the derivative and integral operators.
+In the case when all parameters are equal, say $\alpha_1 = \ldots = \alpha_n = 2$, we obtain the required formula by bringing the exponential prefactor inside the derivative and integral operators.
 The formula for the $m$-step transition densities follows from Lemma \ref{ibp_lemma_lpp}. \end{proof}